zyzshishui/miles/docs/en/examples/deepseek-r1.md

 #### GRPO\_ARGS

-Currently, these are some GRPO-related parameters in slime:
+Currently, these are some GRPO-related parameters in miles:

 ```bash
 GRPO_ARGS=(